dhiman-halder/k8s-aws-spot/README.md

 4. Do a Kubectl get nodes from the master node terminal - you should see the 2 node cluster ready now!

+5. To delete the cluster, delete the CloudFormation stack.

-The Kubernetes cluster is installed using kubeadm and networking plugin installed is calico.
+Note that the Kubernetes cluster is installed using the kubeadm tool.
+The container runtime installed is docker and the networking plugin is calico.

+Enjoy & use at your own risk! if you have questions, email me at dhiman.halder@gmail.com

+This project is licensed under the terms of the MIT license.